SilouFr/fursuit_dryer/README.md

 This fursuit dryer is made of easy-to-find pipes commonly used for liquid flow.
 You can find them in do-it-yourself stores for a cheap price.
 - The big straight pipes have a diameter of 100mm;
 - The medium straight pipes have a diameter of 50mm;
-- the medium inclined pipes have a diameter of 50mm;
+- The medium inclined pipes have a diameter of 50mm;
 - The small straight rigid pipes have a diameter of 30mm;
 - The small inclined rigid pipes have a diameter of 30mm;
 - The small flexible pipes have a diameter of 30mm and have been retrieved from a swiming pool.